fintech-quagga-group/nft-pets/README.md

 ![Using the UI to buy the NFT cat created in the previous example and seeing it appear in the "Your Pets" tab](./Resources/Gifs/buy_pet.gif)

+You can view a full demo of the app and all of its parts here: [https://drive.google.com/file/d/134XnTJSfL4J4uqfgMZ2tgZlurfHeP2xv/view?usp=sharing](https://drive.google.com/file/d/134XnTJSfL4J4uqfgMZ2tgZlurfHeP2xv/view?usp=sharing)

 ---

 ## Technologies